Our Team

 Senior Editors

-Aryama Bhattacharyya is a first year MALD student, focusing on International Negotiation and Conflict Resolution and International Humanitarian Law.
+Aryama Bhattacharyya is a second-year MALD student, focusing on International Negotiation and Conflict Resolution and International Humanitarian Law.
 Prior to joining Fletcher, she was involved with the Global Governance Initiative in the Young Leaders Program.
 She holds a bachelor’s degree in political science from the University of Calcutta.

 Leave a Reply